 BCC Plan to Plan Worksheet.docx

 Maida Owens is a folklorist who directed the Louisiana Division of the Arts Folklife Program from 1988 to 2025.
 She is a co-founder of the Bayou Culture Collaborative, an initiative of the Louisiana Folklore Society.
-Her focus is on the impact of migration upon our cultures in the face of coming disruption.
+Her focus is on the impact of migration upon our cultures in the face of disruption.

 Shana Walton is an anthropologist, professor emerita at Nicholls State University (Thibodaux, LA) and a co-founder of the Bayou Culture Collaborative (BCC).
 She is co-author of Bayou Harvest: Subsistence Practice on the Gulf Coast, a documentation of hunting, fishing, and gardening practices in Coastal Louisiana and winner of the 2025 James Mooney Award.
 Currently, she is a project coordinator for the BCC and the South Louisiana Wetlands Discovery Center.